michalis0/ML_dataiku/Day 2/DAY2.md

 ### **Step 5: Export the dataset:**
 -----------------------------------
 To export the dataset, go back to the "flow" and click on "cleaned_dataset" then click on "ACTION" and select "Export".

+### Preparation for tomorrow:

+### Text Analytics :

+In order to perform our NLP task (text analytics) task we also need to clean the dataset that we will be using.
+The dataset that we have chosen is "Amazon Alexa", link to the dataset can be found here: https://www.kaggle.com/datasets/dipeshkhemani/airbnb-cleaned-europe-dataset.

+Here we are trying to predict the Room type, either private or entire home / apartment.
+The data cleaning has been done for you and you can find the cleaned dataset under this link: https://github.com/michalis0/ML_dataiku/blob/main/Day%201/Dataset/Cleaned/airbnb_dataset_prepared.csv
+In order to cleaned the dataset:
+- We deleted the "date", "rating", "variation" and only kept "verified_review" and "feedback".
+- we need to tokenize the text
+- Appply stemming, remove stopwords

+**TASK:** Please import the dataset in a new project called "Classification" and create a few graph to understand the data.